About Cadbury Creme Egg Dip

 Not gonna lie, I’m very excited about this recipe, for who big reasons:

 For one, I love this time of year because I’m absolutely obsessed with Cadbury Creme Eggs.
 No, not even obsessed – that’s far too mild a term to encompass my undying love.
 I am happily addicted to these delicious little candies and have been since I was a kid.
 I devoured as many of them as my parents would allow in the 80’s and 90’s, and as an adult, I’ll buy those cute little boxes of four and sit down thinking, “I’ll just have one.”
 A whole empty box later, I’m already reaching for the other box of four I bought so I can make short work of those, too.
 These little candies totally have me wrapped around their milk chocolate shell.

-And as evident in point numbero uno, I would gladly enjoy creme eggs all year around – but, alas, that’s not possible.
+And as evident in point numbero uno, I would gladly enjoy creme eggs all year round – but, alas, that’s not possible.
 These little gems only brighten our lives around certain holidays.

 Total bummer, right?

 Well now, finally, I have a solution to that problem… in the form of Cadbury Creme Egg Dip.

 This dip is made completely from scratch, so you can enjoy Cadbury’s iconic taste even in the middle of summer or winter.

 If you use mini chocolate bars for dipping (which I highly recommend) the taste is spot on for classic the creme eggs.

 But be warned: the dip is sticky and gooey, just like the candy eggs it pays homage to, though the whipped cream goes a long way in softening it up for easy dipping.

 Now, I can’t take full credit for this genius idea.
 Regular readers already know what I sucker I am for dessert dips, so the foundation was already there, but my dear friend Olivia is the one that suggested that creme eggs were in dire need of the dessert dip treatment.